 - Vegetarian/vegan nutrition

-- Initial appointments last 40 minutes and include nutritional assessment, counseling, education and goal setting.
+- Initial appointments last 50 minutes and include nutritional assessment, counseling, education and goal setting

-- Please fill out the online nutrition questionnaire before your scheduled appointment.
+- Please fill out the online nutrition questionnaire at least 30 minutes before your scheduled appointment.
 Note: you have 40 minutes to fill out the questionnaire and cannot return a second time to add more information.
 Please provide as much detail as possible.

-- Follow-up appointments are for students who have seen the nutritionist within the last year.
+- Follow-up appointments are for students who have seen the dietitian within the last year

 Appointments are currently held virtually via Zoom video chat.
 If you fail to keep your appointment or do not cancel it prior to your visit, you will be billed the $20 no-show fee.